2020PB/police-brutality/all-locations.md

 ### Police tear gas protesters in residential area | July 13th

-Around 12:30 AM PST, police arrive and declare a riot, giving a dispersal order.
+Around 12:30 AM PST, police arrive at Lombard and Denver and declare a riot, giving a dispersal order.
 Police then fire a considerable amount of tear gas at protesters milling about.
 Protesters were allegedly gathered in a residential area, where bystanders could easily have been caught in the gas.

 tags: less-lethal, protester, tear-gas

 id: or-portland-72

-geolocation:
+geolocation: 45.5770984, -122.6867857

 **Links**